-

 - Represent an economically disadvantaged community (e.g., a congregation whose members are predominantly people of color or low-income/low-wealth).
 Organizations that serve, but are not made up of, economically excluded community members are not likely to be selected to receive this grant.

-- an enthusiasm for expanding the project's impact by using it to grow awareness about energy issues, the climate crisis, and/or our moral duty to care for the interconnected web of life
+- demonstrate a readiness to expand the project's impact by using it to grow awareness about energy issues, the climate crisis, and/or our moral duty to care for the interconnected web of life

 Past grants